pingcap/docs-cn/sync-diff-inspector/sync-diff-inspector-overview.md

 ### Restrictions

-* At present, online check is not supported.
+* Online check is not supported for data migration between MySQL and TiDB.
 Ensure that no data is written into the upstream-downstream checklist, and that data in a certain range is not changed.
 You can check data in this range by setting `range`.

 * `JSON`, `BIT`, `BINARY`, `BLOB` and other types of data are not supported.
 When you perform a data check, you need to set `ignore-columns` to skip checking these types of data.